skingan/purge_haplotigs_multiBAM/README.md

 #### STEP 2

-Run the second script to analyse the coverage on a contig by contig basis--produces a contig `stats.csv` file with flagged contigs for further analysis
+Run the second script to analyse the coverage on a contig by contig basis--produces a contig `coverage_stats.csv` file with flagged contigs for further analysis.

 ```
 #!text
-zz1_analyse_gencov.pl  -i genecov.out  -o stats.csv  -l 30  -m 80  -h 145  [ -j 80  -s 80 ]
+zz1_analyse_gencov.pl  -i genecov.out  -o coverage_stats.csv  -l 30  -m 80  -h 145  [ -j 80  -s 80 ]

+REQUIRED:
--i      The output of bedtools genomecov
+-i      The output of bedtools genomecov from STEP 1
 -o      Output file name (csv format)
 -l      The read depth low cutoff (use the histogram to eyeball these cutoffs)
 -h      The read depth high cutoff
 -m      The low point between the haploid and diploid peaks

+OPTIONAL:
 -j      Flag contig as "j" (junk) if this percentage or greater of the contig is
             low/high coverage (default=80)
 -s      Flag contig as "s" (suspected haplotig) if this percentage or more of the